adobe/jsonschema2md/spec/examples/simpletypes.schema.md

 ## interger_unconstrained

 Just a whole number.
-I don&#39;t like fractions.
+I don't like fractions.

 `interger_unconstrained`
 * is optional